There are so many different jobs out there, so visit the websites below to understand what career opportunities there are.

 Skills Escalator Days (SEDs)

-Research shows how important it is for children as young as five years old to be inspired by the 'world of work'; it is with this in mind that SEDs were developed.
+Research shows how important it is for children as young as five years old to be inspired by the 'world of work'.
+It is with this in mind that SEDs were developed.

 SEDs are Eastern Education Group events that are run all across the region and are designed to bring primary school children into contact with industry.
 SEDs offer a series of age-appropriate, practical hands-on activities for the pupils, run by representatives from business, industry, local government and the wider public sector.
 The overall objective is to directly link school children with the world of work, to allow them to see and talk to people from all areas and to build in them a lifelong curiosity and passion for the world of work.